MarkWarneke/markwarneke.github.io/_posts/2019-08-26-Generate-Azure-Resource-Manager-Template-File.md

 ## Parameter File Generator

-I was looking for a way to create Azure Resource Manager template parameter files based on a given ARM template that can be used like this:
+I was looking for a way to create Azure Resource Manager template parameter files based on a given ARM template that can be used like this `New-ParameterFile` to jump to the code go to [Implementation](#implementation) or download [New-ParameterFile.ps1](/code/New-ParameterFile.ps1).

 ```powershell
 New-ParameterFile